zship/amd-cli/doc/amdtools.1.md

 2. A .json file

 Configuration can also be given in a special JSON file called **.amdconfig**.
-`amd-tools` searches for this file starting from the current working directory all the way up to '/'.
+`amdtools` searches for this file starting from the current working directory all the way up to '/'.
 Inside of this file, `baseUrl` and `mainConfigFile` will be interpreted relative to the directory containing **.amdconfig**.
-It's recommended to place this file in your project's root directory to simplify `amd-tools` commands.
+It's recommended to place this file in your project's root directory to simplify `amdtools` commands.